Yeah! (Def Leppard album)

-Yeah! is the ninth studio album by British rock band Def Leppard.
+Yeah! is the ninth studio album by English rock band Def Leppard.
 It is the first cover album by the band.
-It was originally to be released on 20 September 2005, but it was announced on 31 March 2006 that the album would be released on 23 May 2006.
+It was originally intended to be released on 20 September 2005, but it was announced on 31 March 2006 that the album would be released on 23 May 2006.
 The album charted at No. 16 on the Billboard 200 and No. 52 on the UK Albums Chart.

 Artwork

-The accompanying booklet contains photographs of the band members recreating classic images from '70s album art.
+The accompanying booklet contains photographs of the band members recreating classic images from 1970s album art.